thanhnguyen-aws/verify-rust-std/doc/src/challenges/0022-str-iter.md

 |next_back| MatchesInternal|
 |remainder| SplitAsciiWhitespace|

-Write and prove the contract for this unsafe function: __iterator_get_unchecked
+Write and prove the safety contract for this unsafe function: __iterator_get_unchecked

 The verification must be unbounded---it must hold for str of arbitrary length.